If you’re new to growing marijuana, it can sound like such a huge and expensive undertaking…

 Next up we have your piece that will have to replace the sun…

 Since you’re growing indoors…

 You’re going to have to replace sunlight, which is by no means an easy task.

-And most beginning growers are extremely scared of the electric costs of a grow light…thinking it will quickly add up into the hundreds.
+Most beginning growers are scared of the electric costs of a grow light.
+They think it will quickly add up into the hundreds.